steveh250/Unix-Menu-Program/README.md

 menufile - format
 =================
- - NOTE: If you exceed these lengths the program will throw an error (the error will provide guidance on how long the string is and which one).
-   - Max length of description line is 30 chars
-   - Max length of each command line is 80 chars.
-   - TIP: If you're in any doubt just wrap your commands up in a script - much easier and makes for a tidier menufile.
- - NOTE: The program does not check if you have exceeded the maximum number of menu options - the program simply grabs the first 30 and will ignore the rest
-   - Max number of options - 30.

 ```
 Line 1 - Menu Heading - heading at top of screen
 Line 2 - Menu Description - heading at top of menu